Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Numerical experiments

 We now fix a problem size $n=100$ and compute $100$ realizations of the confidence intervals on the optimal value of that problem.
 On the top left plot of Figure \ref{SMDpb1}, we report the optimal value as well as the approximate optimal values $g^N$ using variants {\tt{SMD 1}} and {\tt{SMD 2}} of SMD for three sample sizes: $N=1000, 5000$, and $10\,000$.
-On the remaining plots of this figure, the upper and lower bounds of confidence intervals $\mathcal{C}_a, \mathcal{C}_{\tt{SMD\,1}}$, and $\mathcal{C}_{\tt{SMD\,2}}$ are reported for sample sizes $N=1000, 5000$, and $10\,000$.
+On the remaining plots of this figure, the upper and lower bounds of confidence intervals $\mathcal{C}_{\tt{SMD\,1}}$ and $\mathcal{C}_{\tt{SMD\,2}}$ are reported for sample sizes $N=1000, 5000$, and $10\,000$.
 We observe that the upper limits of $\mathcal{C}_{\tt{SMD\,1}}$ and $\mathcal{C}_{\tt{SMD\,2}}$ are very close (though not identical since the SMD variants {\tt{SMD 1}} and {\tt{SMD 2}} use different steps).
 When the sample size $N$ increases, $g^N$ gets closer to the optimal value and the upper (resp. lower) limits tend to decrease (resp. increase).
-We see that the conservativeness of ${\mathcal C}_{\tt{SMD\,1}}$ and ${\mathcal C}_{\tt{SMD\,2}}$ comes from the fact that the nonasymptotic lower limits are much smaller than the asymptotic lower limits.
-In this figure, we also see that ${\mathcal C}_{\tt{SMD\,1}}$ lower limit is much larger than ${\mathcal C}_{\tt{SMD\,2}}$ lower limit (in accordance with the results of Table \ref{ratioex1table1}) and that the asymptotic confidence bounds are close to the optimal value but with the upper bound being most of the time below the optimal value for $N=1000$, which explains the low coverage probability of $\mathcal{C}_a$ for $N=1000$ (in accordance with Table \ref{covprobaex1}).
+In this figure, we also see that ${\mathcal C}_{\tt{SMD\,1}}$ lower limit is much larger than ${\mathcal C}_{\tt{SMD\,2}}$ lower limit (in accordance with the results of Table \ref{ratioex1table1}).
+We also note that {\tt{SMD 1}} and {\tt{SMD 2}} lower bounds appear to be almost straight lines for these simulations.
+This comes from the fact that the random part $g^N$ in these bounds is quite small compared to the deterministic part (remaining terms).

 Finally, we consider for parameter $\theta$ involved in the computation of ${\mathcal C}_{\tt SMD\, 2}$ the range of values $0.005$, $0.01$, $0.05$, $0.1$, $0.5$, $1$, $5$, $10$ considered in \cite{nemlansh09}.
 For these values of $\theta$, the average ratios of ${\mathcal C}_{\tt SMD\, 2}$ and ${\mathcal C}_{\tt SMD\, 1}$ widths are given in Table \ref{ratioex1table2}.
 These average ratios are all above $3.79$ and as high as $11.04$ for $(\theta, N, n) = (0.005, 1000, 100)$, which shows again that ${\mathcal C}_{{\tt{SMD\,2}}}$ is much more conservative than the interval ${\mathcal C}_{{\tt{SMD\,1}}}$ proposed in Section \ref{smd} for this range of values of $\theta$.